Sajeeth-S/JPMorgan-Chase-Quant-Researcher-Virtual-Experience/README.md

-# JPMorgan & Chase Quant Researcher Virtual Experience
+# JPMorgan Chase & Co.
+Quant Researcher Virtual Experience

 This repository contains the code I wrote for achieving this certification.
 I will briefly go over what I did and the skills and tools I used for each task.